dluo96/data-structures-and-algorithms/README.md

 A queue can be implemented in different ways including using an array, a singly linked list, or a doubly linked list.

 ## Priority Queue
 > A **priority queue (PQ)** is an abstract data type (ADT) that operates similarly to a regular queue *except each element has a priority*.
 The priority of the elements in the PQ determine the order in which elements are removed from the PQ.
+If two elements have the same priority, they are removed according to their order in the PQ.

 Note that PQs only support comparable data, i.e. the data must be able to be ordered in some way.
 This is necessary to ensure we can assign a priority to each element.
 Application of PQs include:
 - A* Search in graph traversal: the PQ is used to grab the most promising node